paulinamasiak/react-sidebar-transition/README.md

 # react-sidebar-transition

 Showcase of sidebar menu component - simple transition of opening and closing the sidebar menu

-# React Duotone

 ## Installation